 Blue Lagoon is an ideal anchorage to spend a day; however, if you decide to stay overnight, make sure that the weather conditions are favorable.

 Seabed: sand.
 Wind protection: all winds except from E and SE

-On 11 NM sailing from Trogir and 5 NM sailing from Rogoznica is a beautiful and wide bay with sandy beaches and shallow water.
+On 11 NM sailing from Trogir and 5 NM sailing from Rogoznica is a beautiful and full bay with sandy beaches and shallow water.
 Anchorage is well protected from all winds except for East and South East.
-In Stari Trogir Bay you can enjoy in swimming and snorkeling in crystal clear, turquoise sea.
-If you are sailing with kids, the will love it.
+In Stari Trogir Bay, you can enjoy swimming and snorkeling in crystal clear, turquoise sea.
+If you are sailing with kids, they will love it.